 - To focus or zoom your image, see below.

 - If the image is too high or too low, you can reposition it.

 See page 26.

 - If the image isn't square, see page 27.

-- To select the correct color mode for your image and surroundings, see page 28.

 Focusing and Zooming Your Image

 Rotate the focus ring to sharpen the image.